solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 security measures to protect their workloads.
 Azure simplifies many of these complex tasks and requirements through the various security and compliance resources provided out of the box.
-This section will focus on many of these tools
+This section will focus on many of these tools.

+## Enterprise-grade Security, Compliance, and Privacy that comes with Azure

-## Threat protection
+### Threat protection

 In the event that a user or application credential is compromised, logs are not likely to reflect any failed login attempts.
 Compromised